-- request The PreparedRequest being sent. - proxies A dictionary of schemes to proxy URLs. - send (request, stream=False, timeout=None, verify=True, cert=None, proxies=None) Sends PreparedRequest object.
+- request The PreparedRequest being sent. - proxies A dictionary of schemes to proxy URLs.

+send (request, stream=False, timeout=None, verify=True, cert=None, proxies=None) Sends PreparedRequest object.
 Returns Response object.

-- request The PreparedRequest being sent. - stream (optional) Whether to stream the request content. - timeout (optional) The timeout on the request. - verify (optional) Whether to verify SSL certificates. - cert (optional) Any user-provided SSL certificate to be trusted. - proxies (optional) The proxies dictionary to apply to the request.
+• request - The PreparedRequest being sent.

+- stream (optional) Whether to stream the request content. - timeout (float or tuple) (optional) How long to wait for the server to send data before giving up, as a float, or a (connect timeout, read timeout) tuple. - verify (optional) Whether to verify SSL certificates. - cert (optional) Any user-provided SSL certificate to be trusted. - proxies (optional) The proxies dictionary to apply to the request.